 Of Counsel at Shook, Hardy & Bacon L.L.P.

-Jeremy Wikler is of counsel in the Data and Discovery Strategies Practice Group at Shook, Hardy & Bacon, with over a decade of experience managing all aspects of discovery and litigating various discovery disputes in state and federal courts.
+Jeremy Wikler is of counsel in the Data and Discovery Strategies Practice Group at Shook, Hardy & Bacon L.L.P., with over a decade of experience managing all aspects of discovery and litigating a wide variety of discovery disputes in state and federal courts across the country.

 John J. Pappas Jr.